tngo0508/tngo0508.github.io/_posts/2023-12-02-reconnect-and-keep-grinding.md

         return result
 ```

-Finally, for the 4Sum problem.
-Well, I cannot come up with solution on my old, so there you go.
-Here is the solution for book keeping in case I have to revisit this post again to understand what the hell the solution is about.
+Struggling with the 4Sum problem?
+No worries!
+Here's the solution for future "brain-freeze" moments.
+Bookmark this post so you can decipher the code and hopefully avoid another "what the hell" situation.
+Happy coding!
 Behold, "The Great Quadruple Quest Solver"!
 Unraveling the mysteries of four numbers aligning in perfect harmony.
 And for the grand finale, witness the Duplicate Avoidance Extravaganza – because duplicates are so last season!
 ```python
 class Solution: